Ages 4 to Adult

 How it works

 We currently offer private and group lessons for violin, viola, cello, and ukulele in Lago Vista, TX.

 Your lesson will be at the same time and on the same day each week.
 Sign up for a lesson time, attend weekly lessons, and practice your instrument to be prepared for your next lesson.
 Recitals will be scheduled twice a year with a piano accompaniment.
 Invite your friends and family to show off the new skills you've learned!
 Other performance opportunities available for holidays and summer.

-Click the "Private lesson" button for your first lesson!
+Click the Email button to schedule your first lesson!

 The Suzuki Method